4dn-dcic/fish_omics_format/docs/source/extracell.rst

 -------
-This table is used to document properties (i.e., volume, mean fluorescence intensity) that are globally associated with individual extracellular structures (e.g., Tissue, Organoid, etc.,) Regions of Interest (ROI), and it is required in the case extracellular ROI segmentation data was collected as part of this experiment.
+This table is used to document properties (i.e., volume, mean fluorescence intensity) that are globally associated with individual extracellular structures (e.g., Tissue, Organoid, etc.) Regions of Interest (ROI), and it is required in the case extracellular ROI segmentation data was collected as part of this experiment.
 These are properties that are shared by all bright Spots, Traces and Cells